Your area Not set — showing everywhere

 03

-Board position: The board is deferring the matter to a work session and seeking clarification from the Select Board.
+Board position: The Board deferred the matter to a future work session and tasked the Chair with contacting the Select Board.

 Split votes